tjarkvandemerwe/tidyprompt/README.md

 ## More information and contributing

-`tidyprompt` is in active development by Luka Koning (<l.koning@kennispunttwente.nl>) and Tjark van de Merwe (<t.vandemerwe@kennispunttwente.nl>).
+`tidyprompt` is under active development by Luka Koning (<l.koning@kennispunttwente.nl>) and Tjark van de Merwe (<t.vandemerwe@kennispunttwente.nl>).
 Note that in this stage, the package is not yet fully stable and its architecture is subject to